Meyliservet Kadın: Early life

 Of Circassian origin, Meyliservet was born on 21 October 1859 in the Caucasus.
-She had an elder sister, who was the wife of the ambassador to Rome.
-Her sister took her with her to Italy, and provided her with an excellent education.
+She had an elder sister, who was the wife of the Ottoman ambassador to Rome.
+Her sister took her along to Italy, and provided her with an excellent education.
 She learned several languages.
 After remaining in Italy for more than eight years, the two sisters returned to Istanbul where they lived a lonely life.
-Meyliservet's elder sister knew Murad V's half-sister Refia Sultan, so she visited her from time to time; in one of her visits she told her just how miserable she was to be living separate from her husband, so Refia Sultan asked her uncle, Sultan Abdülaziz, to recall the ambassador and give him a post in Istanbul, which is exactly what happened.
-The two sisters went to Refia Sultan to thank her and Meyliservet, who had never been in the palace, liked it so much that she expressed the desire to stay and never leave.
+Meyliservet's elder sister knew Murad V's half-sister Refia Sultan, so she visited her from time to time; during one of her visits she told her just how miserable she was to be living separate from her husband, so Refia Sultan asked her uncle, Sultan Abdülaziz, to recall the ambassador and give him a post in Istanbul, which is exactly what happened.
+The two sisters went to Refia Sultan to thank her and Meyliservet, who had never been to the palace, liked it so much that she expressed the desire to stay and never leave.
 The Kalfas were shocked and tried to tell her that she was a city girl and that city girls did not enter palace service, but she swore she would not leave even if she was to be executed for refusing to go.
 Refia Sultan thought about it and said: "Oh well, what of it.
 If someone wants to join us, we'll gladly take her in.
 It really doesn't matter if she's a city girl, let her stay.
 Give her a room."
 Refia Sultan took Meyliservet into the palace and had her provided with special training.
 Meyliservet was therefore an exception among Ottoman ladies: she was neither a slave nor had she been sent to court by her family, but a free woman who remained at court of her own free choice.